 Bruce Cannon and his wife, Linda, served as church planters in Poland for 17 years before moving back to the States to lead SEND’s Personnel & Member Care Department.
-In this third article in our Flourishing series, he shares about one of God’s gifts to us: Sabbath rest.
+In this article in our Flourish series, he shares about one of God’s gifts to us: Sabbath rest.

 When we returned from Poland, it blew us away how busy people were, and proud of it.
 And it was good stuff!
 Serving in the church, serving people.
 In fact, there seems to be no end to the needs we see around us.

 In North American culture, our value is based on what we produce, so busyness can almost be a badge of honor.
 Have you ever had the feeling that you’re not doing enough to please God or to please the people around you?
 We don’t think of busyness as a sin, but if it keeps us from following and hearing God, it can be.

 Busyness can also be something we use to avoid intimacy.
 We all have junk in our life.
 That’s part of being human and living in a sinful world.
 We can use busyness to keep from dealing with the uncomfortable stuff.

 But this problem is not limited to life in North America.
 I have yet to meet a missionary who hasn’t faced the challenge of busyness.

 In our experience on the field, my wife and I hit the wall many times through not knowing when to say no. Setting boundaries can be particularly hard for missionaries, because we’re also called to sacrifice.
 It can be tough to sense when “This is more than I can handle, but I’m sacrificing for the Lord,” crosses the line into, “I’m sacrificing, but now I’m actually doing damage to my own soul, to my marriage, to my life, to my kids.”